logankrieger317/EpicQuest/README.md

 I forsee challenges in developing the gameplay logic, the randomness of the cards, the math required for the individuals moves and its damage points, as well as the computer AI for the user to play with will all present a challenge.

+***Stretch Goals***

+I would like to add the following as stretch goals/ work in progress;

+1. Modals that continue the gameplay instead of utilizing an alert box
+2. Player being able to select from a card deck and being able to use multiple cards.
+3. More animations for the cards
+4. The ability to use any Pokemon Card (ie promo, Japanese language cards, special expansions)

+***Unfinished***

+1. Cards that do not have points assinged to the attack cause an error that I have not been able to work around yet.